netbek/plover/README.md

 To get started, open `/vega/index.Rmd` in RStudio.

-A Vega-Lite spec can be supplied in long-form, or generated with the To-Vega library, as done in this example.
+A Vega-Lite spec can be supplied in long-form, or generated with Finch, as done in this example.

 A global theme is stored in `/vega/theme.json`.
 Remember to knit the document after making changes.